-I began woodworking while an actor in New York City, crafting my version of rustic Colonial furniture and paneling for my apartment.
-In response to flyers posted backstage in Broadway theaters, I received small assignments-bookshelves, tables-that I made in my living room.
-Crudely stylish, the pieces were of stained pine with rough-hewn edges fashioned with matte knife and disc sander.
+I began woodworking while I was an actor in New York City, crafting my version of rustic Colonial furniture and paneling for my apartment.
+In response to flyers posted backstage in Broadway theaters, I received small assignments.
+Mostly bookshelves and tables that I made in my living room.
+The pieces were crudely stylish made of stained pine with rough-hewn edges, fashioned with matte knife and disc sander.
 It was a dusty lifestyle.

 The highlight of my career was playing the Boy in “The Fantasticks” for a number of years.
 Yet my seven years of pounding the pavement as an actor/singer (after earning a degree in finance and spending college summers working on Wall Street) did not really define my life’s work.

 Then I had a brief encounter with a handmade dining table crafted from two free-form matched planks of walnut.
 The piece amazed me and struck a chord that ended my acting career forever.
 My “inner termite” was out of the closet.
 In 1967, I teamed up with a couple of creative woodworkers to make sculptured furniture and wood accessories in a small Manhattan workshop.

 Later in 1967, I opened Impressions in Wood on Lexington Avenue and 65th Street.
 Those years were extraordinary.
 We made one of a kind furniture for some very interesting people, including a houseful of pieces for Paul Kantner and Grace Slick of Jefferson Airplane.
 During this period, I began experimenting with band saw boxes and puzzling techniques.
 I would take old cedar limbs, crudely cut them apart and glue them back again into simple boxes, which sold for $30.
 In 1976, I met Joanna.
 The following year we closed Impressions in Wood and moved to the country.